xiahualiu/linux-driver-tutorials/i2c.md

 If you read the code in the driver part you will notice there is no operation methods like read and write.
 This is because a driver structure only contains general access routines (through some callback functions).
 It is used for the kernel to manage the device at certain events like shutdown, sleep, or device is removed.

+When a i2c device is connected on the bus, a `i2c_client` structure needs to be instantiated.
 The client structure contains all the information of the slave device, like shown below, code is cut from the linux mainline [i2c driver source code](https://github.com/torvalds/linux/blob/master/include/linux/i2c.h#L298):

 ```c
 /**